Agent policies from higher-order causal functions: Process functions

-\subsection{Process functions}
+\section{Process functions}

-The framework of higher–order quantum operations allows one to treat quantum channels as resources and to compose them in ways that may not respect a fixed causal order \cite{chiribella_supermaps,chiribella_switch,taranto2025higherorderquantumoperations}.
-In the classical deterministic limit these higher–order operations reduce to \emph{process functions}.
-Such functions are of particular interest because they model deterministic closed timelike curves that remain paradox‑free by ensuring the existence of a unique fixed point for any choice of inserted functions \cite{Baumeler_2021}.
-Here we use the precise formulation given in \cite{PhysRevResearch.6.L032020}.
+The framework of higher-order quantum operations allows one to treat quantum channels as resources and to compose them in ways that may not respect a fixed causal order \cite{chiribella_supermaps,chiribella_switch,taranto2025higherorderquantumoperations}.
+In the classical deterministic limit these higher-order operations reduce to \emph{process functions}.
+Such functions are of particular interest because they model deterministic closed time-like curves that remain paradox‑free \cite{Baumeler_2021}.
+Here we use their precise formulation given in \cite{PhysRevResearch.6.L032020}.